ryantd42/NY-Legislative-Git/2023/A6581A-2023/bill.md

   ___________

- Introduced  by M. of A. GOODELL -- read once and referred to the Commit- tee on Ways and Means
+ Introduced  by M. of A. GOODELL -- read once and referred to the Commit- tee on Ways and Means -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the tax law, in relation to allocation of revenue from the hotel and motel taxes in Chautauqua county; to amend  chapter  405 of  the  laws  of  2007,  amending  the tax law relating to increasing hotel/motel taxes in Chautauqua county, in relation to  extending  the expiration of such provisions; to repeal certain provisions of the tax law  relating  thereto;  and  providing  for  the  repeal  of  certain provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision  9  of  section  1202-j  of the tax law, such section as added by chapter 366 of the laws of 1989, is REPEALED.
   § 2.
 Section 1202-j of the tax law, as added by  chapter  366  of  the laws  of  1989,  is  amended  by  adding  a new subdivision 9 to read as
  follows:
   (9) ALL REVENUES RESULTING FROM THE IMPOSITION OF THE  TAX  UNDER  THE LOCAL  LAWS  SHALL BE PAID INTO THE TREASURY OF THE COUNTY OF CHAUTAUQUA TO BENEFIT TOURISM, RECREATION, AND RELATED  ECONOMIC  DEVELOPMENT.
 THE REVENUE  DERIVED  FROM SUCH TAX, AFTER DEDUCTING THE AMOUNT PROVIDED FOR ADMINISTERING SUCH TAX AND SUCH PROGRAMS AS SO AUTHORIZED BY LOCAL  LAW, SHALL BE ALLOCATED AS FOLLOWS:
-  A. THREE-FIFTHS OF SUCH REVENUES SHALL BE CREDITED TO AND DEPOSITED IN A SPECIAL TOURISM AND CONVENTION FUND, THEREAFTER TO BE ALLOCATED BY THE COUNTY GOVERNMENT OF CHAUTAUQUA COUNTY THROUGH THE COUNTY BUDGET PROCESS SOLELY FOR THE PURPOSES OF ENHANCING AND PROMOTING TOURISM, CONVENTIONS, TRADE SHOWS, SPECIAL EVENTS AND OTHER DIRECTLY  RELATED  AND  SUPPORTING ACTIVITIES  INCLUDING,  BUT  NOT  LIMITED  TO,  PROGRAMS  TO IMPROVE THE AESTHETIC QUALITIES OF THE COUNTY; TO IMPROVE INFRASTRUCTURE RELATED  TO TOURISM,  CONVENTIONS  AND TRADE SHOWS; TO DEVELOP, OPERATE AND MAINTAIN PARKS, RECREATIONAL FACILITIES AND TOURIST ATTRACTIONS; AND  SUCH  OTHER
+  A. THREE-FIFTHS OF SUCH REVENUES SHALL BE CREDITED TO AND DEPOSITED IN A SPECIAL TOURISM AND CONVENTION FUND, THEREAFTER TO BE ALLOCATED BY THE COUNTY GOVERNMENT OF CHAUTAUQUA COUNTY THROUGH THE COUNTY BUDGET PROCESS SOLELY FOR THE PURPOSES OF ENHANCING AND PROMOTING TOURISM, CONVENTIONS, TRADE  SHOWS,  SPECIAL  EVENTS AND OTHER DIRECTLY RELATED AND SUPPORTING ACTIVITIES INCLUDING, BUT  NOT  LIMITED  TO,  PROGRAMS  TO  IMPROVE  THE AESTHETIC  QUALITIES OF THE COUNTY; TO IMPROVE INFRASTRUCTURE RELATED TO TOURISM, CONVENTIONS AND TRADE SHOWS; TO DEVELOP, OPERATE  AND  MAINTAIN

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10726-02-3
+  LBD10726-03-3
- A. 6581  2
+ A. 6581--A  2

- PROGRAMS  AS  AUTHORIZED  BY LOCAL LAW; PROVIDED, HOWEVER, THAT AT LEAST ONE-HALF OF SUCH AMOUNT SHALL BE  ALLOCATED  FOR  THE  OFFICIAL  TOURISM PROMOTION AGENCY OF THE COUNTY FOR MARKETING, ADVERTISING, AND PROMOTING THE COUNTY.
+ PARKS,  RECREATIONAL  FACILITIES AND TOURIST ATTRACTIONS; AND SUCH OTHER PROGRAMS AS AUTHORIZED BY LOCAL LAW; PROVIDED, HOWEVER,  THAT  AT  LEAST ONE-HALF  OF  SUCH  AMOUNT  SHALL  BE ALLOCATED FOR THE OFFICIAL TOURISM PROMOTION AGENCY OF THE COUNTY FOR MARKETING, ADVERTISING, AND PROMOTING THE COUNTY.
   B.  ANY  AMOUNT OF REVENUES DERIVED FROM SUCH TAX OVER THREE-FIFTHS OF